Amazon Best Practices and Amazon Product Detail Page Best Practices

 Enhanced content empowers brands to optimize the ways in which they showcase their products, highlight their stories, and provide shoppers with the content and information they need to make informed buying decisions.

 Intrigued?
-Read on for an overview of the benefits of this type of content — and Amazon best practices for bringing your PDPs to the next level.
+Read on for an overview of the benefits of this type of content — and Amazon product detail page best practices for bringing your Amazon content to the next level.

 What Is A+ Content?

 A+ content refers to a group of supplemental tools and features that Amazon offers brands, allowing you to strengthen your voice on its platform.
-This includes a diverse set of modules and layouts for content creation, product comparison charts, and more.
+This includes diverse modules and layouts for content creation, product comparison charts, and more.

 Some of the particularly impressive features include: